Skip to main content

 Drinking Water

-The consumption of cold water shows an interesting trend influenced not only by measures for efficient water management but also by the operational conditions of the campus.
-The significant decrease in consumption during the years 2020 and 2021 can be partly attributed to limited operations and fewer people on campus due to the COVID-19 pandemic.
-The subsequent increase in the following years reflects a return to normal operations, although it is evident that the university continues to work on optimizing water consumption and implementing conservation measures, which is reflected in the renewed decrease in consumption.
+Cold water consumption has shown an interesting trend influenced not only by efforts to manage water resources efficiently but also by the campus’s operational conditions.
+A significant decrease during 2020 and 2021 was partially due to reduced campus occupancy and limited operations during the COVID-19 pandemic.
+The subsequent increase in the following years reflects the return to full operations.
+Nevertheless, the university continues to focus on optimizing water use through efficient technologies and operational adjustments.

 Voda_EN.png